Computing your first FK tables

 operation: 'null'

-where the name of the dataset, that will be used from now on, is
+target_dataset: HERACOMBNCEP460where the name of the dataset, that will be used from now on, is

-.
-Notice that the name of the yaml
+HERACOMBNCEP460.
+Notice that the name of the yaml file needs to be the same

-of the dataset (so in this case HERACOMBNCEP460.yaml
+of the dataset (so in this case HERACOMBNCEP460.yaml).

 operations are performed on it (an example of a possible operation is ratio